Best Views In Berchtesgaden Germany: 10 Scenic Spots

 Scenic Spot #10: Eiskapelle (Ice Chapel)

 Last but not least scenic place on this list to visit from Berchtesgaden is the spectacular Ice Chapel or Eiskapelle – the natural wonder that’s different from all that’s mentioned above!

 Eiskapelle is Germany’s permanent ice field located below the eastern face of Watzmann mountain.
-It is also the lowest-lying snowfield in the Alps, situated at an altitude only about 800 meters to a kilometer high.
+It is also the lowest-lying snowfield in the Alps, situated at an altitude of only about 800 meters to a kilometer high.

 It turns out to be more than just a tourist destination and a thought-provoking natural wonder that exists all year round.
 That is, especially during summer when the snow line in the alps rises above 2000 meters.

-Though Eiskapelle stays frozen all year round, it is not yet considered a glacier but rather just a firn – the intermediate stage between snow and a glacier.
-Basically, it is a form of ice that has been left over from the past winter and has been recrystallized into a denser substance.
+Though Eiskapelle stays frozen all year round, it is not yet considered a glacier but rather just firn – the intermediate stage between snow and a glacier.
+Basically, it is a form of ice that has been left over from the past winter.
+And then has been recrystallized into a denser substance.

 Based on some studies and observations, Eiskapelle stays in occurrence because it’s yearly fed with a lot of snow from the avalanches coming from Watzmann’s peaks.
 Nevertheless, what’s really interesting about Eiskapelle is the views beneath or inside its cavity.

 What’s the view inside Eiskapelle?